ipponshimeji/Panasu/Docs/Reference/about_FilterAST.md

 In conclusion, if you write only one leve-1 header at the top of your source document file, its output will be what you expect.

-### Rebasing relative links to non extension mapping target
+### Handling relative links to non extension mapping target

-If `RebaseOtherRelativeLinks` parameter is true, a relative link in the input AST whose extension is not target of extension mappings is rebased from the directory of `ToBaseDirPath` parameter so that the link keep to reference the file in the original location.
+If `StickOtherRelativeLinks` parameter is true, a relative link in the input AST whose extension is not target of extension mappings is changed so that the link keep to reference the file in the original location.

 For example, a link to "a.png" in the input AST is rebased to "../md/a.png" if `FromBaseDirPath` is "/docs/md" and `ToBaseDirPath` is "/docs/html".

-If `RebaseOtherRelativeLinks` parameter is false, the filter does not change such links.
+If `StickOtherRelativeLinks` parameter is false, the filter does not change such links.
 The link target is supposed to be located in ToBaseDirPath.
 Some scripts which use this filter, such as [Format-Documents.ps1](Format-Documents.md),